matestack/matestack-ui-core/docs/getting-started/quick-start.md

 * [x] Again: see how the page is updated without a full browser page reload, maybe even inspect your browsers network monitor ;\)
 * [x] Post something and enjoy not to enter a username anymore \(use a private tab if you want to act as a different user!\)

 Great, we just added a second page and added some `transition` components to our app and without further effort, we implemented dynamic page transitions without touching any JavaScript.
-The `transition` component triggered the app to request the desired page at the server targeting the appropriate controller action through Rails routing and adjusted the DOM where we placed the `yield_page` on our app!
+The `transition` component triggered the app to request the desired page at the server targeting the appropriate controller action through Rails routing and adjusted the DOM where we placed the `yield if block_given?` on our app!

 And you know what: let's add some CSS animations!